Rangeview

 Rangeview is an unincorporated community within the Rural Municipality of Reno No. 51, Saskatchewan, Canada.
-The former town-site is located 5 km west of Highway 18, about 15 km south of the community of Robsart and Highway 13.
+The former townsite is located 5 km west of Highway 18, about 15 km south of the community of Robsart and Highway 13.

 Education

 Rangeview no longer has a school.
 Those who live in Rangeview and area are sent to the neighbouring village of Consul which has a Kindergarten to Grade 12 school serving approximately 100 students.